unsystemizer/counterparty-config-example/README.md

 ### Counterparty Client and Server (counterparty-cli)

-Although these are used on testnet I deliberately did not name the files like `server.testnet.conf` because then I would have to pass the config file path and name to `counterparty-client`, as well as use `--testnet` every time I run any counterparty-cli command.
-Because I run testnet most of the time, this makes it easier for me to use the CLI.
+Although these are used on testnet I deliberately did not name the files like `server.testnet.conf` because then I would have to pass the config file path and name to `counterparty-client` every time I run any counterparty-cli command on testnet.
+Because I run testnet most of the time, testnet config files named like this make it easier for me to use the CLI on testnet.

 #### Server